Chirag-ahir/JAVA-All-Basic/README.md

 What is Marker Interface ?<br>
 An empty interface in Java is referred as a Marker interface.
 Serializable and Cloneable are some popular ex. of Marker Interface.

+What is Object Cloning ?<br>
+An ability to create an object completely similar to an existing object is known as Object Cloning.